Lufthansa: 2020s: COVID-19 pandemic and recovery

 In March 2022, Lufthansa originally confirmed that its entire Airbus A380 fleet would be retired, having been in storage since early 2020.
 This decision was reversed in June 2022, with plans to now return up to five aircraft from storage by 2023 to be based at Munich Airport.
-There is also an option to return all eight remaining A380 aircraft to service by 2024, as six of formerly 14 have already been sold.
+There is also an option to return all eight remaining A380 aircraft to service by 2024, as six of the formerly 14 have already been sold.

 In May 2022, Skytrax demoted Lufthansa from its aforementioned 5-star rating which it held since 2017 as the first European carrier to do so, to an overall 4-star rating.

 In 2023, the airline was affected by an IT glitch, leaving thousands of passengers stranded around the world.
 According to the German air traffic control agency, the airline's flights were redirected from Frankfurt to other airports due to an IT glitch.
 The issue was reportedly caused after construction work cut through fiber optic cables in the city.

 In May 2023, Lufthansa Group announced an agreement with the Italian Ministry of Economy and Finance (MEF) to acquire a 41 per cent stake in ITA Airways.
 Part of the agreement allows Lufthansa to acquire the remaining shares at a later date.
 In May 2024, Lufthansa rolled out a new safety video in line with the Allegris launch.

-In 2025, some of Lufthansa's Boeing 747 would be refitted with its Business Class seats, being splitted into half, of which the first half included new luxurious seats, while the other half would still have the original first class seats.
+In 2025, some of Lufthansa's Boeing 747 would be refitted with its Business Class seats, being split into half, of which the first half included new luxurious seats, while the other half would still have the original first class seats.
 In September Lufthansa announced plans to cut 4000 of its 10,000 administrative jobs despite 1.4 billion Euro revenue in 2024.

+On 23 April 2026, Lufthansa announced it would withdraw 27 aircraft from its CityLine fleet.
+This decision was made to help the company save money because of high fuel costs and labour issues.